 Social media has become so normalized that we expect to find just about anything (person, product, or business) on the platforms we use.
 Your potential clients want to be able to find you, whether that’s on your website or blog, being able to interact with you on Facebook or tagging you in a recommendation to someone else on Twitter.
 You should make it as easy as possible for your clients to find you and engage you.

 On the other end is being present on every available social media platform, from Facebook to Instagram to Snapchat.
 This approach is problematic, as well.
 Your potential clients want to find you, but you’ll be spreading your efforts too thin if you try to be present on every platform.
 You’ll put in more energy than necessary for a strategy that may not produce results.
 Some platforms are simply more useful than others for attorneys.
 (For example, as an attorney, you’re unlikely to get much use out of Snapchat or Instagram, but much more likely to benefit from Facebook and Twitter.)
 If you feel your business will benefit from a social media strategy focused on the instagram platform, you may be interested in an account manager from Upleap to help you get more instagram followers, likes and grow your social presence.
 Scheduling regular Instagram content is one way to build your brand by ensuring your firm spreads its name online.
 Consequently, researching an instagram scheduler may help you in your quest to deciding which social media platforms to use.
+If you do decide to use Instagram you may want to check out a social media growth service similar to nitreo which can aid with growing your online presence and increasing your social media reach, which could help you pull in potential clients.

 Not all law firms are the same, but based on how useful a social medium is to both attorneys and potential clients, Facebook, Twitter, and LinkedIn are three good places to start.
 Just as there are many online legal directories, not all of them are equally beneficial to attorneys.
 Each platform has its own culture and guidelines — Twitter promotes brevity (140 characters); LinkedIn tends to be best for peer-to-peer contact and referrals.
 Consider how you want to use the platform in question and what benefit it may provide your law firm — and your potential clients — before you sign up.